Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Carrier-carrier scattering

 The Auger process is an inelastic carrier-carrier scattering and therefore requires an approach beyond the Hartree--Fock approximation.
 Hedin~\cite{Hedin1965} proposed a perturbation expansion of Green's functions around the screened Coulomb interaction $\bm{W}$.
 Since $\bm{W}$ describes the effective (dressed) interaction, approximations based on this expansion are expected to describe the electron-electron interaction in a physically transparent manner.
 The screened Coulomb interaction defined on the Keldysh contour obeys Dyson's equation~\cite{Stefanucci2025}, \begin{widetext}

 \end{widetext} where $1 = (x_1,y_1,t_1)$ is the spacetime coordinates of an electron and the indices $z_i$ label the RRS modes.
 The bare Coulomb interaction is instantaneous, i.e., $\bm{V}(1;2) \propto \delta(t_1 - t_2)$.
-Note that $\bm{V}$ and $\bm{W}$ have two instead of four mode indices as the RRS basis diagonalizes the position operator~\cite{Thygesen2008,Grange2014}.
+Note that $\bm{V}$, $\bm{W}$, and $\bm{\Pi}$ have two instead of four mode indices as the scattering from one RRS mode to another is negligible since the RRS basis diagonalizes the reduced position operator~\cite{Thygesen2008,Grange2014}.
 The polarization function $\bm{\Pi}$ describes the excitation of the \quotes{partner} electron that interacts with the electron of interest.

 The screened Coulomb interaction affects the electron of interest via the self-energy $\bm{\Sigma}$.
 It consists of diagrams involving the Green's function and $\bm{W}$.
 The $GW$ approximation is to approximate $\bm{\Sigma}$ and $\bm{\Pi}$ in Eq.\,\eqref{eq:W_Dyson} by the lowest-order diagrams~\cite{Stefanucci2025}